sky-uk/supercell/README.md

 @include widths(3 4 8);
 ```

-Layout will now generate a full suite of classes that will satisfy every
+Supercell will now generate a full suite of classes that will satisfy every
 possible width that falls into those boundaries.

 ### Responsive

-In the interests of being as unopinionated as possible, Layout will not
+In the interests of being as unopinionated as possible, Supercell will not
 auto-generate any media queries or responsive classes.
 This is because the
 implementor (i.e. _you_) should be able to decide  where your breakpoints land,
 and what their values are.
 It also allows the implementor to use their media